Global Timber Markets

 Global Biomass Markets

-Wood Resource Quarterly (WRQ).
-The 56-page report, established in 1988 and with subscribers in over 30 countries, tracks sawlog, pulpwood, lumber and pellet prices and trade, and market developments in most key regions around the world.
-To subscribe to the WRQ, please go to www.WoodPrices.com
+Are you interested in worldwide wood products market information?
+The Wood Resource Quarterly (WRQ) is a 70-page report established in 1988 and has subscribers in over 30 countries.
+The report tracks prices for sawlog, pulpwood, lumber & pellets and reports on trade and wood market developments in most key regions worldwide.
+For more insights on the latest international forest product market trends, please go to www.WoodPrices.com

 Wood Resources International LLC